The UK Wants To Remain In The EU’s Trade Deals During The Transition Phase After Brexit

 After publishing a paper about future customs relations with the EU last August, the UK government stated that its goal was to replicate the EU’s existing free trade agreements (FTAs) and other arrangements by the time the UK exits the EU in March 2019.

-At the time, raising questions among trade experts, the Department for International Trade (DIT) told BuzzFeed News that the government didn’t have a back up plan if it failed to reach the necessary agreements with dozens of countries outside the EU to replicate the existing deals.
+At the time, raising questions among trade experts, the Department for International Trade (DIT) told BuzzFeed News that the government didn’t have a backup plan if it failed to reach the necessary agreements with dozens of countries outside the EU to replicate the existing deals.
 The government was so confident of success, it said it didn’t feel it needed a contingency plan.

-Since those plans were so assuredly set out there have been a number of media reports suggesting heightened worries within government about the difficulties it is facing with replicating the agreements.
+Since those plans were so assuredly set out there have been a number of media reports suggesting heightened worries within the government about the difficulties it is facing with replicating the agreements.

 As a member of the EU, Britain is party to FTAs with some 50 countries, such as South Korea and Canada, and as part of Brexit needs to also renegotiate more than 750 international treaties, on matters ranging from aviation and data sharing to nuclear accords and procurement, including nearly 300 other trade arrangements.